Malcolm

 Malcolm is a powerful network traffic analysis tool suite designed with the following goals in mind:

-• Easy to use – Malcolm accepts network traffic data in the form of full packet capture (PCAP) files and Zeek logs.
-These artifacts can be uploaded via a simple browser-based interface or captured live and forwarded to Malcolm using lightweight forwarders.
+- Easy to use – Malcolm accepts network traffic data in the form of full packet capture (PCAP) files, Zeek logs, and Suricata alerts.
+These artifacts can be uploaded via a simple browser-based interface or passively captured live and forwarded to Malcolm using lightweight forwarders.
 In either case, the data is automatically normalized, enriched, and correlated for analysis.

-• Powerful traffic analysis – Visibility into network communications is provided through two intuitive interfaces: OpenSearch Dashboard, a flexible data visualization plugin with dozens of prebuilt dashboards providing an at-a-glance overview of network protocols; and Arkime (formerly Moloch), a powerful tool for finding and identifying the network sessions comprising suspected security incidents.
+- Powerful traffic analysis – Visibility into network communications is provided through two intuitive interfaces: OpenSearch Dashboards, a flexible data visualization plugin with dozens of prebuilt dashboards providing an at-a-glance overview of network protocols; and Arkime, a powerful tool for finding and identifying the network sessions comprising suspected security incidents.

-• Streamlined deployment – Malcolm operates as a cluster of Docker containers – isolated sandboxes that each serve a dedicated function of the system.
-This Docker-based deployment model, combined with a few simple scripts for setup and run-time management, makes Malcolm suitable to be deployed quickly across a variety of platforms and use cases; whether it be for long-term deployment on a Linux server in a security operations center (SOC) or for incident response on a Macbook for an individual engagement.
+- Streamlined deployment – Malcolm operates as a cluster of software containers – isolated sandboxes that each serve a dedicated function of the system.
+This container-based deployment model, combined with a few simple scripts for setup and run-time management, makes Malcolm suitable to be deployed quickly across a variety of platforms and use cases; whether it be for long-term deployment on a Linux server in a security operations center (SOC) or for incident response on a Macbook for an individual engagement.

 Although all the open-source tools that make up Malcolm are already available and in general use, Malcolm provides a framework of interconnectivity that makes it greater than the sum of its parts.